PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *bool, optional, default = True*

   use Gaussian Processes as described in https://arxiv.org/abs/2211.06460 or not (False).
-  Note that that the test in that article only converges due to the boundaries set and the problem is actually unconstrained due to the disk-halo degeneracy.
+  Note that for the test persented in that article whithout GP converges due to the boundaries set. pyROTMOD converges on similar boundaries but in principle the problem is not constrained.
+And the parameters should cover both results
-  As such it is not clear to me yet if Gaussian Processes truly change things.
+  As such it is not clear to me yet whether using Gaussian Processes' truly improve the accuracy.
   Please use this code to further investigate this issue.

   In the code lmfit uses sklearn and numpyro uses tinygp to implement the Gaussian Processes.
+  The LMfit implementation is very slow.

+  numpyro_chains: Optional[int] = None # If not set it will be set to the number of available cpus
+    use_gp: bool = True    #numpyro uses tingp and lmfit uses sklearn
+    gp_kernel_type: str = 'RBF'
+    backend : str = 'numpyro' # lmfit or numpyro
+    max_iterations: int = 5

 **gp_kernel**:

   *str, optional, default = 'RBF'*

   The kernel used in the Gaussian Processes.
-For now this ahas no effect.
+For now this has no effect.

 **backend**:

   *str, optional, default = 'numpyro'*

   The backend used for the fitting.
 This can be numpyro or lmfit.
 Numpyro is the default and is much faster than lmfit.

 **max_iterations**:

+  *int, optional, default = 10.*

   pyROTMOD will run the fitting unitl the limits of the parameters converge to 5*stdev of the parameter.
-  This ensures that each parameter is well constrained.
-However, in case of unconstrained fits this it can be that the parameters do not converge and the code will run for a long time.
-If the code has done max_iterations it will assume that the problem diverges.
+  This ensures that each parameter is constrained.
+However, in case of unconstrained fits this depends crucial on the the initial guess.
+It can be that the parameters do not converge and the code will run for a long time.
+If the code has matched max_iterations it will assume that the problem diverges.

 Fitting Keywords
 --------